Potty Training

 Staying Dry During Naps

-Despite appearing on nearly every checklist, this sign was present in only 46% of children who successfully completed training.
-Research concludes it's "less important" than commonly believed.
+Present in only 46% of children who successfully completed training.
+Research calls it "less important" than believed.

 Sitting Stably Without Help

-Present in 100% of children in research studies — regardless of whether they were ready or not.
-This is a necessary but not predictive skill.
+Present in 100% of children — regardless of readiness.
+Necessary but not predictive.

 Picking Up Small Objects